afronski/presentations/done/zeromq-in-nodejs@berlinjs/slides.md

 - My name is Wojtek Gawroński (@afronski).
 I am a part of a rspective team.
   - We are a pragmatic software house based in Katowice, Poland, but we also have an office in Berlin.
     - We are here at least once in a month.
-  - We are working mostly with start-ups - couple of them are from here, couple are not.
+  - We are working mostly with start-ups - couple of them are from here, couple are from abroad.
   - But we also working with bigger companies, like e.g. SAS institute.
 - We are also giving back to the community:
   - We are regularly organizing NodeSchool Silesia